Splitting Line Patterns in Free Groups

+The numbering around the $b$--disc can be read $3-5$ going counterclockwise, and the numbering around the $\inv{b}$--disc can be read $3-5$ going clockwise, so we can glue these discs together, matching the numbering, to make an orientable $b$--handle.

-Again, we have in \fullref{fig:bs12heegaard} a Whitehead graph with vertices blown up to discs and a numbering around each vertex.
-This time, however the numbering around both the $a$ and $\inv{a}$ discs is $1-4-2$ going counterclockwise.
-We can still glue these discs together and match the numbering, but we must do it in a non-orientable way.
-In drawing the corresponding handlebody in \fullref{fig:bs12handlebody} we leave the $a$ and $\inv{a}$ discs apart, but one should imagine that they have been identified to create a non-orientable $a$--handle.
+The numbering around both the $a$--disc and $\inv{a}$--disc is $1-4-2$ going counterclockwise.
+We can glue these discs together and match the numbering, but we must do it in a non-orientable way.
+In drawing the corresponding handlebody in \fullref{fig:bs12handlebody} we leave the $a$--disc and $\inv{a}$--disc apart, but one should imagine that they have been identified to create a non-orientable $a$--handle. \end{example}